justinjabo250/Sales-Forecasting-And-Analysis-Of-The-Grocery-Stores/README.md

 If you have any questions or need further information about the case study, please contact the project maintainer:

-- Name: TWIZEYIMANA Eric
+- Name: Justin JABO.
-- Email: erictwiz6@gmail.com
+- Email: jabojustin250@gmail.com

 Enjoy exploring the Grocery Store Forecasting Challenge for Azubian case study!